MicrosoftDocs/learn/learn-pr/azure/intro-to-data-protection-and-privacy/resources/design-doc.md

 - Overview of General Data Protection Regulation
 - Overview of California Consumer Privacy Act

-### Unit 5: Key concepts of data processing

-**Type of unit:** Learning content unit

-**Estimate unit duration:** 10 minutes

-**Key content per learning objective**

-- Data processing definition
-- Data controller
-- Processor
-- Personal data and data subject
-- Customer data

-### Unit 6: How does Microsoft support data protection and privacy?
+### Unit 5: How does Microsoft support data protection and privacy?

 **Type of unit:** Learning content unit